-Welcome from the Executive Vice President for Academic Affairs and Provost - Spring 2015
+Welcome from the Executive Vice President for Academic Affairs and Provost - Summer 2015

-These new faculty join a group of distinguished colleagues who have established Binghamton as a major research university.
-Consider Stan Whittingham, whose pioneering work on batteries was recently recognized with a $12.8 million U.S. Department of Energy grant establishing the Northeast Center for Chemical Energy Storage at Binghamton, or Wendy Wall, the historian whose work on immigration has garnered a prestigious 2015 National Endowment for the Humanities Fellowship.
-There's also Hari Srihari, the dean of the Watson School of Engineering, who was awarded the 2014 Michael P. Malone International Leadership Award by the Association of Public and Land Grant Universities, and Linda Spear, whose highly acclaimed research on alcohol addiction won renewal of an $8.5 million grant from the National Institutes of Health to continue support for the Developmental Exposure Alcohol Research Center.
+These individuals will join an accomplished faculty that continues to distinguish itself in scholarship and teaching.
+In the past six months, three Binghamton faculty have been promoted to SUNY distinguished professorships: Mark Fowler and Jessica Friedrich of the Department of Electrical and Computer Engineering and Zu-yan Chen of the Department of Asian and Asian American Studies.
+Many others have gained acclaim for their work, notably Stan Whittingham, a chemist whose pioneering work on batteries was recently recognized with a $12.8 million U.S. Department of Energy grant establishing the Northeast Center for Chemical Energy Storage at Binghamton; Wendy Wall, a historian whose work on immigration has garnered a prestigious 2015 National Endowment for the Humanities Fellowship; Hari Srihari, the dean of the Watson School of Engineering and SUNY distinguished professor, who was awarded the 2014 Michael P. Malone International Leadership Award by the Association of Public and Land Grant Universities: and Linda Spear, a neuroscientist whose highly acclaimed research on alcohol addiction won renewal of an $8.5 million grant from the National Institutes of Health to continue support for the Developmental Exposure Alcohol Research Center.

 Binghamton University is moving steadily toward the goal we established in the Road Map: becoming the premier public university of the 21st century.
 As we grow in size, we are growing with quality while maintaining our commitment to diversity and access.
 We are also enhancing our research infrastructure and, most importantly, recruiting top faculty.
 Together, faculty, staff, students, and alumni are building on a tradition of excellence to make a great university better.